neo-mc/neo-mc.github.io/_posts/הϵѻteric/2021-05-29-List-of-features.md

 ---
 layout: page
-title:  "Complete List Of New Features"
+title:  "Complete List Of Features"
 sidebar: left
 date:   2021-05-29 8:19 +0100
-subheadline: "MCEdit הϵѻteric features"
+subheadline: "הϵѻteric Features"
 meta_teaser: "NeoMCEdit has currently 23 new features added over upstream MCEdit.
 Here is a complete list of them."
 teaser: "הϵѻMCEdit has currently 23 new features added over upstream MCEdit.
 Here is a complete list of them."
 breadcrumb: true